alina-melnychukk/java-labs/src/main/java/org/university/lab4_1/README.md

 In this lab i`d done a project that checks if a word or phrase is palindrome.
 Steps to do:
-1. Create 3 classes: Main, PalindromeChecker, PalindromeCheckerTest
+1. Create 2 classes:  PalindromeChecker, PalindromeCheckerTest
 2. Receive a word
 3. Transform phrases to lower case and delete gaps
 4. Check if the characters at the same positions match